Contributing to a sustainable tax system

 A foothold for new tax policy

-The Dutch tax system has not kept pace with the challenges being faced by society, such as increased inequality, climate change, an ageing population, new business models and, of course, the consequences of the COVID-19 crisis.
+The Dutch tax system has not kept pace with the challenges being faced by society, such as increased inequality, climate change, an ageing population and new business models.
 In practice, this leads to bottlenecks.
 PwC wants to offer a firm foothold when resolving these bottlenecks.
 In October 2020, PwC sent a document called ‘A foothold for new tax policy’ to the Parliamentary Committee for Finance.
 This was the first response to the report ‘Building blocks for a better tax system’.
 In addition, in May 2020, PwC shared its vision about the taxation of multinationals.

 PwC also conducts research under instruction from the Ministry of Finance.
 For instance, we conducted research into the availability of data for a box-3 levy based on actual returns, we identified how various countries tax multinational companies and we investigated how various countries deal with conduit companies.